duodenum96/IntrinsicTimescales.jl/docs2/src/acw.md

 # Model-Free Timescale Estimation

 Performed via the function `acw` in INT.jl.
+The `acw` function calculates ACF or PSD depending on the acwtypes you specify.
+If there is no missing data (indicated by `NaN` or `missing`), `acw` calculates ACF as the inverse fourier transform of the power spectrum, using `comp_ac_fft` internally.
+Otherwise it calculates ACF as correlations between a time-series and its lag-shifted variants, using `comp_ac_time_missing`.
+For PSD, it uses periodogram method (`comp_psd`) in the case of no missing data and Lomb-Scargle method (`comp_psd_lombscargle`) in the case of missing data.

 ```julia
 acwresults = acw(data, fs; acwtypes=[:acw0, :acw50, :acweuler, :tau, :knee],